itaysnir/itaysnir.github.io/_posts/2022-09-06-kernel-development-notes.markdown

 NAME = Kleptomaniac Octopus
 ```

-I suggest having at least 4 cores on your compilation machine (simply issue `ncpus` to check the cores count).
+I suggest having at least 4 cores on the compilation machine (simply issue `ncpus` to check the cores count).

 To reduce compilation time, compile the kernel only for your desired arch (assuming x86), with `ncpus` + 1 threads:

 ```bash
 # within <KDIR>:
 make ARCH=x86 -j $(( $(ncpus) + 1 ))
 ```

 Hooray! our lovely kernel now resides at the boot directory:

 ```bash
 <KDIR>/arch/x86/boot/bzImage
 ```